George Sinclair, 4th Earl of Caithness: Earl of Caithness

 On the night of the murder of David Rizzio on 9 March 1566, the Earl of Caithness was with the party who tried to rescue the Queen, but being outnumbered retired from the contest.
 Two days later the Queen escaped to Dunbar Castle with Lord Darnely where they were joined by their friends including the Earl of Caithness.
 The Earl of Caithness's commission as Justiciary was extended on 14 May 1566.
-He was foreman of the trail of James Hepburn, 4th Earl of Bothwell for the murder of Lord Darnley, on 12 April 1567.
+He was foreman of the trial of James Hepburn, 4th Earl of Bothwell for the murder of Lord Darnley, on 12 April 1567.

 In 1570, the Battle of Torran-Roy took place between the forces of George Sinclair, 4th Earl of Caithness and Alexander Gordon, 12th Earl of Sutherland.
 Caithness was initially defeated by Sutherland's vassals the Murrays of Aberscross, but he returned to besiege the Murrays at Dornoch after which several of them were beheaded.
 The Earl of Caithness later imprisoned his son, the Master of Caithnes, for making peace with the Murrays.
 The Master of Caithness died at Castle Sinclair Girnigoe in 1576.
 George, 4th Earl of Caithness also obtained a remission to imprison his younger brother David Sinclair in Castle Sinclair Girnigoe.

 George Sinclair, 4th Earl of Caithness died at Edinburgh on 9 September 1582 and was buried in Rosslyn Chapel.
+The grave lies at the west end of the north aisle.

 At his own request, his heart was extracted and encased in a leaden casket that was sent to Caithness and deposited at the church in Wick.
 On Barrogill Castle (Castle of Mey) there is an ancient carving of the arms of George Sincalir, 4th Earl of Caithness.